destinyae/contracts-1/packages/token-distribution/README.md

 Some users can profit by participating in the protocol through their locked tokens, if they withdraw them from the protocol back to the lock contract, they should be able to withdraw those surplus funds out of the contract.

-The following functions signatures will be authorized for use:
+The following function signatures will be authorized for use:

 ```
 ### Target